 Rand Fishkin: Businessman, Co-founder of Moz and Founder of SparkToro

 Rand Fishkin founded the SO and online marketing tools company Moz along with Gillian Muessig.
 He proved that sleep does not have to be sacrificed to be successful by sleeping 8 hours a day.

-Inventors and Scientists
+Sleeping Habits of Inventors and Scientists

 Albert Einstein: Physicist

 This mathematical and physics genius seemed to break the mold by sleeping for an average of 10 hours at night and also took naps during the day.
 He believed that sleep refreshed the brain, enabling him to think better.